 - Kinchela Boys Home Aboriginal Corporation has been formed by survivors of the Kinchela Boys Home to reconnect with one another and re-establish their brotherhood for healing and truth telling.

-This video tells the story of our work in Australia.
+The story of our work in Australia.

 - The Tjanpi Desert Weavers program provides meaningful and culturally important work for women living in 28 remote communities across the NPY Lands (Central Australia).
 An initiative of NPY Women’s Council, the project provides income and skills development while also enabling opportunities for women to connect deeply with their cultural stories and traditional lands, and pass on their knowledge to younger generations.